 To put this into context, a piece of shrimp roll (30g) has 30 calories.
 A piece of shrimp tempura roll, on the other hand, has an extra 17 calories.
-That's not a huge difference, but for 6 pieces you'd be looking at an additional 100 calories.
+That's not a huge difference, but you'd be looking at an additional 100 calories for six pieces.

-Your best bet is always to read the description of the rolls to know what is in them before ordering.
-And, if you do decide to order any specialty rolls, enjoy them in moderation.
+Your best bet is always to read the roll's description to know what is in them before ordering.
+And, if you decide to order any specialty rolls, enjoy them in moderation.

 Condiments and extras can add up

 Many people enjoy dipping sushi and sashimi in soy sauce.
 Drenching them with soy sauce actually overpowers the natural flavors of the fish.
 And, from a nutrition standpoint, soy sauce is packed with sodium, with 879mg for every tablespoon.
-The current dietary guidelines recommends no more than 2300mg of sodium per day, which is equivalent to 1 teaspoon of salt.
-In other words, if you finish put about one tablespoon of soy sauce in your dipping dish, you would have consumed over one-third of your daily recommended intake.
+The Dietary Guidelines for Americans 2015-2020 recommend no more than 2300mg of sodium per day, which is equivalent to one teaspoon of salt.
+In other words, if you finish about one tablespoon of soy sauce in your dipping dish, you would have consumed over one-third of your recommended sodium intake.

-But don't fret; you can still enjoy the umami flavor by choosing the low-sodium version.
-You can also try tamari, which is similar to soy sauce but typically gluten-free (it's worth double checking if you have celiac disease and are strictly gluten-free).
+But don't fret; you can still enjoy the umami flavor by choosing the low-sodium version, such as tamari.
+It is similar to soy sauce but typically gluten-free (it's worth double checking if you have celiac disease and are strictly gluten-free).

 Instead of using soy sauce, you can give your sushi and sashimi an extra hint of spicy flavor by pairing it with a small amount of wasabi, which offers one-tenth of sodium found in one teaspoon of salt.